markempey/QuickHorizon/README.md

 # QuickHorizon

 Description: calculates horizon elevation and azimuth from fisheye images

 How to Use:

-1)Import a fisheye image ("file", "open image")
+1) Import a fisheye image ("file", "open image")

-2)Draw azimuth wheel ("azimuth", "show azimuth wheel")
+2) Draw azimuth wheel ("azimuth", "show azimuth wheel")

-3)Fit azimuth wheel to fisheye image using x,y corrds of centre and radius
+3) Fit azimuth wheel to fisheye image using x,y corrds of centre and radius

-4)Find field azimuth (must use a reference object from the field)
+4) Find field azimuth (must use a reference object from the field)

 -first click on reference object